 - Prepare students to determine, collect, and analyze the evidence appropriate and essential for implementing public service strategies

-The MPA curriculum is comprised of 10 courses (38 credits).
+The On-Campus MPA curriculum is comprised of 38 credits.
+There are nine core courses, four credits each, and one elective course at two credits.
 For students pursuing the HSA concentration, two of these courses (PA 717 and PA 760) will be HSA-specific.

 - Demonstrate leadership behavior through application of organizational and managerial theories.